 Spelling and Phonics

-Every day, children are taught a Spelling and Phonics lesson.
+At St Andrew's children are taught Spelling and Phonics weekly.
 This enables them to practise their spellings, learn key patterns or rules and develop strategies to be able to spell confidently.
 Sessions look at definitions and etymology of words, graphemes and phonemes and word classes.
 Time is given to practise spellings and use them in context (e.g, sentences or dictations).

 St Andrew's Junior School uses a developmental scheme endorsed by the Somerset Literacy Network (programmes of study are attached below).

-For those students who need to consolidate their phonics knowledge more rigorously, we also teach SoundsWrite.
+For those students who need to consolidate their phonics knowledge more rigorously, we also teach Unlocking Letters and Sounds.
 This is a phonics-based scheme which focuses on identifying and using sounds during spelling, including the use of graphemes to break words down.
-Teachers who lead SoundsWrite sessions have been trained in the teaching of this programme.

 Every term all the children have the opportunity to write about a whole-school theme.
 This will often be a curriculum-themed link or to mark a specific cultural or historic event.

 Recent themes have included National Poetry Day, 'Footsteps in the Snow', 'The Legend of St George' and World War 1 Centenary poetry.
 We believe that such themes help to support children's interest in the world and highlight cultural events.
-Our most recent work is taken from 2020's National Poetry Day, on the theme of 'Change'.
+Our most recent work is taken from 2022's National Poetry Day, on the theme of 'Coast'.

 All students are given the opportunity every year to take part in the Young Writers scheme.
 Children who have their writing selected are offered the chance to have their work published.